angulardart/site-angulardart/src/angular/guide/dependency-injection.md

 ### Configuring the injector

 We don't have to create an Angular injector.
-Angular creates an application-wide injector for us during the bootstrap process.
+Angular creates an app-wide injector for us during the bootstrap process.

 <?code-excerpt "web/main.dart (bootstrap)" title?>
 ```